Can a Freeholder Increase Ground Rent?

 Fixed Increases

 Some leases have fixed increments at set intervals, which are pre-agreed in the lease.
-For example, ground rent might increase by a fixed amount every 10 or 20 years, or you may have a doubling ground rent which doubles every 25 or 50 years.
+For example, ground rent might increase by a fixed amount every 10 or 20 years, or you may have a doubling of ground rent which doubles every 25 or 50 years.
 These increases are predictable and known to the leaseholder from the start, though they can often be incredibly high.
 In one case, we found a ground rent that increased to over £1,000,000 a year after successive doublings.

 RPI-linked Increases